Frelinghuysen Morris Foundation

 How does Frelinghuysen Morris Foundation spend its money?

 Frelinghuysen Morris Foundation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Frelinghuysen Morris Foundation tax-deductible?